arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-01.md

 Solutions to this exercise can be found in the `intro/exercises/quiz-game/part-01` module.

-Note: the solution module `quiz-game-part01` is self-contained, as it does not have any `<parent>` tag.
+Note: the solution module `quiz-game-part01` is **NOT** self-contained, as it does have a `<parent>` tag, and a reference to `jee-provided-dependencies`.
-The `pom` module `quiz-game-root` does build  `quiz-game-part01`, but it is technically not its parent.
-In Maven, a module can define who is its parent, but not its children.
-A `pom` module can build other modules (e.g., with tag `<modules>`), but that does not define a parent-child relationship.
+When you create your own Maven project, you should not use any `<parent>` tag, nor use any SNAPSHOT dependency from this repository.
+You can of course use dependencies from Maven Central.